keboola/website/_product/scaffolds.md

       end-to-end, streamlining the usually fragmented data pipeline into a single process.
     img: "/uploads/box-left-item-3.svg"
-  - title: 'Set a baseline for your       machine learning models'
+  - title: SET A BASELINE FOR YOUR MACHINE LEARNING MODELS
     colortype: black
     desc: With machine learning models, in particular, the name-of-the-game is continuous improvement.
 Scaffolds allow you to swiftly deploy a model that can act as your